 Washington’s First Congressional District has a thriving agriculture industry that plays a key role in our local economy.
 Our district has some of the most fertile agricultural land in the Pacific Northwest and more than 3,000 farms that grow a large variety of fruits, vegetables and seeds.
 We are also home to a number of dairy farms.

 As a former member of the House Committee on Agriculture, and the former Ranking Member of the Subcommittee on Biotechnology, Horticulture and Research, I will continue to be a tireless advocate on behalf of our local farmers and food producers.
 I will fight for programs that support specialty (fruit and vegetable) and organic crops, cutting edge research, conservation of our forests, trade and job-creating investments that ensure we have a vibrant local agricultural industry in western Washington.
 To that end, each year I have led a bipartisan letter in support of increased agriculture research.
-In addition, this session of Congress, I was appointed to serve on the Ways and Means Committee, which has jurisdiction over tax policy and trade, two critical areas for agriculture.
+I currently serve on the Ways and Means Committee, which has jurisdiction over tax policy and trade, two critical areas for agriculture.

 I was honored to play a leading role, as the only Member of Congress from Washington state on the conference committee, in crafting the five-year Farm Bill .
 The 2014 Farm Bill included a number of reforms that will help reduce the deficit by more than $16 billion.
 It included unprecedented increases in funding for research and programs that support Washington state's specialty crop growers and organic farms, reauthorized important trade promotion programs that will help open up new markets for our farmers, and included critical funding for conservation and alternative energy programs.